 Initially, all applications will be screened by the Startup Denmark Secretariat at the Danish Business Authority to make sure they meet the requirements for being evaluated by the expert panel.

 Typical reasons for an application to be screened out include: The applicant is an EU citizen, the application is not submitted in English, the business model does not have potential for growth (as a general rule, businesses such as restaurants, retail stores, smaller trade, import and export businesses are screened out), or the information provided is not sufficiently clear and/or credible.
-Lastly, applications will also be screened out if the attached pitch deck is too comprehensive.
+Applications will also be screened out if there is no video pitch or the attached pitch deck is too comprehensive.
 For attached word files the maximum length is 10 pages, while the maximum length of PowerPoint and image files is 15 pages.

 Applicants will be notified if their application is screened out.
 It is not possible to appeal if your application is screened out.